SillyTavern/SillyTavern/.github/readme.md

 ## API keys management

-SillyTavern saves your API keys to a `secrets.json` file in the server directory.
+SillyTavern saves your API keys to a `secrets.json` file in the user data directory (`/data/default-user/secrets.json` is the default path).

 By default, they will not be exposed to a frontend after you enter them and reload the page.